september, 2022

 Laura García Vedrenne

-After working at the Museo Textil in Oaxaca and Mexico`s National History Museum, since 2019 she currently works at the Textile Conservation Laboratory of the de Young Museum, at the Fine Arts Museums of San Francisco (FAMSF).
-She hasa M.Sc. in Textile Conservation from the Centre for Textile Conservation and Technical Art History (CTC-TAH) at the University of Glasgow, and B.Sc. in Restoration from the Western School of Conservation and Restoration (ECRO).
+After working at Mexico’s National History Museum and the Museo Textil de Oaxaca, since 2019 she works at the Textile Conservation Laboratory of the de Young Museum, at the Fine Arts Museums of San Francisco (FAMSF).
+She has a M.Phil. in Textile Conservation from the Centre for Textile Conservation and Technical Art History (CTC-TAH) at the University of Glasgow, and B.Sc. in Restoration from the Western School of Conservation and Restoration (ECRO) in Guadalajara, Jalisco.

 Mónica Solórzano Gonzales